DFE-Digital/architecture/reference/dfe-target-architecture.md

 The target architecture helps DfE to:

 -   deliver joined-up user experiences
--   reduce duplication and technical debt
+-   reduce duplication and technical debt across services
 -   improve agility and responsiveness
 -   enable reuse across services
 -   make better use of operational data
+-   support policy change more easily

-## Architecture in the DfE blueprint
+## The target architecture in the DfE blueprint

 The target architecture forms part of a broader digital, data and technology blueprint used to guide strategic change across DfE.